Artificial Intelligence. The golden dream of both game designers trying to make the next Killer App

 - The "It's Thinking" advertising for the Dreamcast was all about this (in theory).
 For a football game the ad would say e.g. "It knows you like to go for it when it's 4th and goal.
 It's thinking".

 - Some web apps are getting very clever at interpretation.
-This troper once made a Facebook update consiting solely of the phrase "Gorram Reavers", and FB grouped it in with a bunch of friends' comments talking about Firefly.
+One person made a Facebook update consisting solely of the phrase "Gorram Reavers", and FB grouped it in with a bunch of friends' comments talking about Firefly.

 - Google for something like "that film that runs backwards" or "that film with no babies".